Model Merging Scaling Laws in Large Language Models: Abstract

 \section{Abstract}

 We study empirical scaling laws for language model merging measured by cross-entropy.
 Despite its wide practical use, merging lacks a quantitative rule that predicts returns as we add experts or scale the model size.
 We identify a compact power law that links model size and expert number: the size-dependent floor decreases with model capacity, while the merging tail exhibits clear diminishing returns in the number of experts.
 The law holds in-domain and cross-domain, tightly fits measured curves across diverse architectures and methods (Average, TA, TIES, DARE), and explains two robust regularities: most gains arrive early, and variability shrinks as more experts are included.
 Building on this, we present a simple theory that explains why gains fall roughly as \(1/k\) and links the floor and tail to properties of the base model and the diversity across domains.
-This law enables \emph{predictive planning}: estimate how many experts are needed to reach a target loss, decide when to stop adding experts, and trade off scaling the base model versus adding experts under a fixed budget—turning merging from heuristic practice into a computationally efficient, planable alternative to multitask training.
-This suggests a scaling principle for distributed generative AI: predictable gains can be achieved by composing specialists, offering a complementary path toward AGI-level systems.
+This law enables \emph{predictive planning}: estimating how many experts are needed to reach a target loss, deciding when to stop adding experts, and trading off scaling the base model versus adding experts under a fixed budget.
+These results make merging a predictable, budget-aware alternative to multitask fine-tuning.
+Our code and models are available at \url{https://github.com/InfiXAI/Merging-Scaling-Law}